dangk1/Hardware/Open_CoreK1/README.md

 The PCB is slightly modified to fit my personal taste for the layout and the placement of the 2 extra function buttons (dont like the placement on original design).
 Also removed the case leds as this design is a larger enclosure which make case leds pointless.
+Pins on the PCB remained completely the same from original so you will not lose any functionality by flashing the original Open_Core0 firmware from GP2040-CE website.
+However as there are 2 more buttons and we removed the case leds the RGB order is slightly different.
+I compiled my own firmware with correct RGB settings and also added the 2 extra buttons in the OLED screen layout.

 The enclosure was designed by myself in Fusion 360 and consist of 3D printed frame and insert held together by M2 Screws and heat inserts.
 For the bottom I went with an 2mm acrylic plate but you can also use aluminium plate here.
 And for the top we went with 3mm clear acrylic for the artwork finish.